taskflow/taskflow/doc/cookbook/reduce.md

 19: }
 ```

-# Example 2: Pipeline a Reducer Graph
+# Example 2: Pipeline a Reduction Graph

 The `reduce` method returns a task pair as two synchronization points
 which can be used to pipeline with other tasks.
-The example below demonstrates how to pipeline a reducer with two tasks.
+The example below demonstrates how to pipeline a reduction graph with two tasks.

 ```cpp
  1: #include <taskflow/taskflow.hpp>